gilbarbara/react-spotify-web-playback/README.md

 Customize the player's appearance.
 Check `StylesOptions` in the [types](src/types/common.ts).

 **syncExternalDevice** `boolean` ▶︎ false
-If there are no URIs and an external device is playing, use the external player context.
+Use the external player context if there are no URIs and an external device is playing.

 **syncExternalDeviceInterval** `number` ▶︎ 5
 The time in seconds that the player will sync with external devices.